sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 - **Rules**: Rules define the criteria for filtering network traffic and the actions to take for packets that match the criteria.
 - **Matches**: Matches are used to match specific criteria for filtering network traffic, such as source or destination IP addresses, ports, protocols, and more.
 - **Targets**: Targets specify the action for packets that match a specific rule.
 For example, targets can be used to accept, drop, or reject packets or modify the packets in another way.
-*See HTB Linux Fundamentals for details about each of these core components.*

 ### System Logs and Monitoring